mikemol/metacatagory/docs/automation/MAKEFILE-TARGETS.md

-# Makefile targets (witness)

-This table is the human-readable witness for the Makefile triangle identity: the generated Makefile, its regeneration source, and this documentation must agree on the public targets.

 | Target | Description |
 | :--- | :--- |
 | `regen-makefile` | Regenerate the Makefile from Agda source (Self-Hosting) |